eclipse-threadx/getting-started/STMicroelectronics/STM32L4/readme.md

-<h1>Getting started with the STMicroelectronics B-L475E-IOT01 Discovery kit</h1>
+<h1>Getting started with the STMicroelectronics B-L475E-IOT01A / B-L4S5I-IOTOA1 Discovery kits</h1>

 **Total completion time**:  30 minutes

-In this tutorial you use Azure RTOS to connect the STMicroelectronics B-L475E-IOT01 Discovery kit (hereafter, the STM  DevKit) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the either the STMicroelectronics B-L475E-IOT01A or B-L4S5I-IOT01A Discovery kit (hereafter, the STM DevKit) to Azure IoT.
 The article is part of the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several device evaluation kits to Azure IoT.

 You will complete the following tasks: